luk036/luk036.github.io/minmax-placement.md

 ---

-## What did 孔子 say?
+## What did I learn from timing optimization?

 - "不患寡而患不均"
 - "不均" means "unfair", not "unevenness"
 - Cantonese: "均真"
 - **As long as the objective is to minimize the total wirelength, the problem will not go away.**
-- By the way, who still cares about the total-wirelength now in industry?

 ---

 ## How to achieve fairness while reducing total wirelength

-- Min-max fairness： minimize the worst wire-length (LP)
+- Min-max fairness： minimize the worst wire-length (still convex)
-- Min-max is usually (if not always) easier to solve than total-sum.
+- Min-max is usually (but not always) easier to solve than min-sum.
-- Note: Total squared-sum problem can be solved extremely fast by the conjugate gradient method.
-- Aware of proportional fairness: weighted cost
+- Impose proportional fairness by weighted cost
 - Related paper:
-    A. Kahng, S. Mantik and I. L. Markov, Min-Max Placement For Large-Scale Timing Optimization, ISPD'03. (minimize the worst delay path)
+    A. Kahng, S. Mantik and I. L. Markov, Min-Max Placement For Large-Scale Timing Optimization, ISPD'03. (minimize the worst delay path, non-convex?)

 ---

-## Separate x- and y-directions.
+## Optimize x- and y-directions separately.
 Why?

 ![](R-C.jpeg)